 - Implement PKCE flow initialization as described in AUTH.md Section 6.3

-I found that this structure made the AI far more effective as a coding partner.
-Rather than asking for “help implementing authentication,” I could request assistance with “implementing the user registration endpoint as specified in AUTH.md Section 3.1” - providing crucial context that improved code quality and security.
+It also made the AI a much better coding partner.
+Instead of asking for “help implementing authentication,” I could ask for help “implementing the user registration endpoint as specified in AUTH.md Section 3.1.”
+That context lifted both the quality and the security of what came back.

-A pivotal moment came when I realized I needed a consistent way to work through our task list.
-I asked Claude to create a meta-prompt template that would guide our interactions for each implementation task.
-This prompt became our shared protocol for effective collaboration:
+At one point I realised I needed a consistent way to work through the task list.
+I asked Claude to create a meta-prompt template to guide each implementation task.
+It became our shared protocol:

 Task Declaration: I'm working on [current task from TODO.md].